pion/webrtc/examples/sfu-minimal/README.md

 You can `Join the broadcast` as many times as you want.
 The `sfu-minimal` Golang application is relaying all traffic, so your browser only has to upload once.

+When using `curl` Instead of pasting the SDP into the terminal, you may prefer using a paste-from-clipboard command:

+* Linux: `xclip -o | curl http://localhost:8080/sdp -d @-`
+* macOS: `pbpaste | curl http://localhost:8080/sdp -d @-`

 Congrats, you have used Pion WebRTC!
 Now start building something cool